 * The chinstrap must be properly adjusted.

 It's a bit like the seat belt in a car: if it is too loose, it will not perform its function and your child won't be as well protected.

 Avoid putting a thick hat under your child's helmet as this will move the helmet away from their head and they won't be as well protected.

 Opt instead for a very thin beanie or balaclava that does not affect their safety.
 A helmet has good insulating properties.
-There is often no point in adding another layer.
+There is often no point in adding anything else.
 Also, avoid adding a camera to the helmet as this can affect safety.
-The standard does not take into account elements that are added to the helmet.
+The standard does not take into account any elements added to the helmet.

 Do not store in a damp place, near a source of heat or sunlight.
 Dry thoroughly before storing, preferably in a fabric helmet bag.

-All Wedze products are tested under the real-life conditions of use for which they were designed: in the snow, the cold and all the conditions that might be encountered when skiing.
-The design teams, product managers, engineers and pattern makers check that the programme for which the product was designed and developed perfectly matches its use in the field.
+All Wed'ze products are tested under the actual conditions of use for which they were designed: snow, cold and all other conditions you may encounter when skiing.
+The design teams, product managers, engineers and designers make sure that the programme for which the product has been designed and developed is perfectly suited for its use in the field.